Privacy-Enhanced Mail: Examples

-Privacy-enhanced mail
+Development

-The PEM format was first developed in the privacy-enhanced mail series of RFCs: RFC 1421, RFC 1422, RFC 1423, and RFC 1424.
+The PEM format was first developed in the privacy-enhanced mail series of Request for Comments (RFCs): RFC 1421, RFC 1422, RFC 1423, and RFC 1424.
 These standards assumed prior deployment of a hierarchical public key infrastructure (PKI) with a single root.
 Such a PKI was never deployed, due to operational cost and legal liability concerns.
 These standards were eventually obsoleted by PGP and S/MIME, competing e-mail encryption standards.

 History

-The initiative to develop Privacy Enhanced Mail began in 1985 on behalf of the PSRG (Privacy and Security Research Group) also known as the Internet Research Task Force.
+The initiative to develop Privacy-Enhanced Mail began in 1985 on behalf of the PSRG (Privacy and Security Research Group) also known as the Internet Research Task Force.
 This task force is a subsidiary of the Internet Architecture Board (IAB) and their efforts have resulted in the Requests for Comment (RFCs) which are suggested Internet guidelines.